alexdong/consilio/README.md

 Generate a comprehensive summary of the discussion.
 This will compile all the rounds of discussions, perspectives, and other relevant information into a single document for easy review and reference.

+### `debate`

+$ cons debate

+Facilitate structured debates between different perspectives to deeply explore key points of disagreement and find potential solutions.
+This helps surface underlying assumptions and trade-offs in the decision-making process.

+### `bias`

+$ cons bias

+Analyze the discussion for potential cognitive biases and other forms of bias that might be influencing the decision-making process.
+The analysis covers:

+- Cognitive biases (confirmation bias, anchoring bias, etc.)
+- Emotional biases affecting judgment
+- Cultural or social biases
+- Professional/domain-specific biases
+- Common decision-making traps

+The output includes specific examples and recommendations for mitigating identified biases.

+### `stress`

+$ cons stress

+Stress test the current discussion and decisions by:

+- Identifying potential failure points
+- Exploring extreme "what if" scenarios
+- Questioning hidden assumptions
+- Analyzing resource constraints and dependencies
+- Providing recommendations to mitigate identified risks

+This helps ensure the robustness of decisions by actively looking for weak points and edge cases.

 ### Misc